hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 ### Consuming the throttler

-To consume the throttler when executing an API request, we simple wrap the contents of the `_api_request(...)` function within the an asynchrounous context as seen below.
+To consume the throttler when executing an API request, we simply wrap the contents of the `_api_request(...)` function within the asynchronous context as seen below.

 ```python
 def _api_request(...):